Whowong/WhatTheHack/README.md

 ![What The Hack Website](/assets/images/wth-logo.png)
 <!-- {% endcomment %} -->

-# What is What The Hack?
+# What is Wasfhat The Hack?

 "What the Hack" is a set of challenge based hackathons that can be hosted in-person or virtually via Microsoft Teams.